DarkWingMcQuack/forge-core/README.md

 ### Keyserver
 Not only IP addresses can be supported, but also public keys can be looked up in a decentralized manner, meaning Forge can be used as a decentralized Keyserver.

+### File Hashes
+Since Unique Entries support storing arbitrary byte-values, it is possible to store file hashes into the blockchain which are accosiated by an entry name.
+This makes the filehash easy to lookup in the future and the proof of knowledge of a given file at a given time can be done easily with Forge.

 # Building
 Forge-core tries to download and build all its dependencies by itself.
 Unfortunately this is not always possible.
 Currently Forge dependes on you installing `libmicrohttpd`.
 The following guides will help you building forge-core